- Student AffairsStudent Affairs

 STUDENT LIFE—Campus Center

-Demitrius Brown, Assistant Dean of Students and Director of Student Life
+Demitrius Brown, Associate Dean of Students and Director of Student Life

 Dean Brown works closely with the Dean of Students to provide leadership and strategic direction for the on-campus residential living and learning functions and communities of Amherst College.

-Leykia holds primary responsibility for managing the Keefe Campus Center; directing and managing the Student Activities Office developing student programs and activities; and advising and providing direction and leadership training to the Campus Activities Board (CAB), Amherst College Social Council, Association of Amherst Students, Budgetary Committee, WAMH Radio Station, Olio Yearbook, and more than 100 recognized student organizations.
+Paul is responsible for managing student facilities that include the Keefe Campus Center and the PowerHouse.
+Additionally he directs and manages the Student Activities Office, developing distinctive, high quality student programs and activities.
+Paul also provides advisement, direction, and leadership training to the Campus Activities Board (CAB), Association of Amherst Students, Budgetary Committee, WAMH Radio Station, Olio Yearbook, and more than 100 recognized student organizations.

 Administrative Assistant for Campus Center